jkeiser/syschat/README.md

   for simpler service packaging and management, and allows us to avoid CORS issues talking from frontend to backend since they are the same origin.

-  **If I had more time,** I would compile the static files into the executable rather than require them to be in a specific place on the drive.
+  It would be slightly better to compile the static files into the executable rather than require them to be in a specific place on the drive.
 This would vastly simplify the deployment of the server (just ship the executable), and remove its dependency on the filesystem as well, simplifying management further.